SimpleFi-finance/simplefi-engine/README.md

 Goal of the blockchain data:
 - backfill and track blockchain data served by a given node
 - transform the data received in a unified data structure, allowing for a multi-chain environment
-- make the data available for subsequent stages (ie. DeFi Data, ML analysis)
+- make the data available for subsequent stages (ie. advanced DeFi analytics, ML models)

 #### DeFi Specific Data